-Despite being a safe city, access to safety is not equally available to all.
+People are aware that disadvantaged groups can often be left behind and not have access to information and resources during emergencies and would like to see this addressed.
+We also heard that despite being a safe city, access to safety is not equally available to all.
 Systems can reinforce inequality which impacts trust with law enforcement and services designed to protect community safety.
 This includes cultural safety for Aboriginal and Torres Strait Islander people.